GFOE/helm_manager/README.md

 ## Piloting modes

 It appears that the user can specify arrays/lists of "piloting modes".
 There are two lists of modes: "active" modes and "standby" modes.
 The "active" modes have "output enabled".
-I think "output enabled" actually means that the node then subscripts to the "helm" and "cmd_vel" topics
+I think "output enabled" actually means that the node then subscribes to the "helm" and "cmd_vel" topics for that mode.

 The default setup is to have:

 * active modes:  ['manual', 'autonomous']
 * standby modes: ['standby']

+The actual mode of operation is the internal state of the node that determines which subscribed topic (twiststamped/helm) is then output.
+(I'll call this the AMO becuase the use of active/enabled/standby is very confusing in this context.)
+The AMO is set by the subscription to `piloting_mode`.
+There can only be one AOM at any time.
+All the piloting modes publish on their own `active` topics to indicate if they are the current AMO.
+(Based on the source it appears that there is no validation on the String received on the `piloting_mode` subscription, so not sure what happens if there is an error in the String.)

 ## Control message types and conversion